madhumitaamaharaj/virtualtutor/README.md

 ## Installation
 To run the Virtual Tutor Project locally, follow these steps:

-Clone the repository: git clone https://github.com/madhumitaamaharaj/virtualtutor.git then open the folder then Switch the branch with command -> git checkout virtualtutor
+Create a folder on PC /Laptop then Clone the repository using command: git clone https://github.com/madhumitaamaharaj/virtualtutor.git then open the folder -> virtualtutor then Switch the branch with command -> git checkout virtualtutor

 To view the Virtual Tutor Project, Install node modules- write command -> npm i then npm start